Save Your Legs!

 Save Your Legs! is a 2012 Australian comedy film directed by Boyd Hicklin and starring Stephen Curry, Damon Gameau and Brendan Cowell.
 The film is inspired by a 2005 documentary of the same name.
 It follows the story of Edward "Teddy" Brown and his two mates of a Melbourne cricket team, who travel to India for a tour.
 The film premiered at the Melbourne International Film Festival on 19 August 2012.
 In Great Britain, the movie is called Knocked For Six.

 Plot

 Edward 'Teddy' Brown lives for his suburban cricket club and his two best friends, Rick and Stavros.
-But when he realises that his beloved team mates are moving on and growing up, he's forced to take matters into his own hands and remind them of just how good cricket can be.
+But when he realises that his beloved teammates are moving on and growing up, he's forced to take matters into his own hands and remind them of just how good cricket can be.

 Rallying a boyhood dream and his own teenage obsession, 35-year-old Teddy leads his very ordinary cricket team into the extraordinary heart of India, on an audacious three match tour and a mission to meet cricketing legend, Sachin Tendulkar.
 While Ted's best-laid plans are brought undone by the chaos of India, stumps fly, friendships fray and a life-changing comic adventure unfolds.

 The dream tour becomes a nightmare and the men are forced to face the realities of their friendship, confront their fears and Ted has to learn to move with the changing times.